Are you an adviser? Go to Unbiased Pro

 Learn more: are business loans tax-deductible?

-A watertight business plan is a must (with figures and forecasts built into it by your accountant), along with a very clear strategy for how you will use the funding.
+A watertight business plan is a must (with figures and forecasts built into it by your accountant).
+You’ll also need to present a clear strategy for how your funding will be spent.

 If you are seeking funding to buy a business, make your bank aware of the assets you’ll be buying, as these can strengthen your application (since you’ll be borrowing against them).
 Just remember to include liabilities too.